 - The unpleasant smell of chlorine is absent.
 Salt systems prevent chlorine from changing into chloramines that produce an unpleasant smell.
 Therefore you are not coming out of the hot tub smelling terrible.

 - A saltwater hot tub is cheaper to maintain.
 After the generator is set up, the system will begin to sanitize the water.
 You won’t need to purchase chemicals like bromine or chlorine, just the hot tub salt.

 Just be sure you test the water once a week.

 But a common misconception is that you don’t need any chemicals.

 You still need to balance the pH and alkalinity.
 Not sure how or why pH and alkalinity are important?
 In a recent article, I get into all the downsides of these being off and what the difference is between pH and alkalinity.

 Just click that link to read it on my site.

 You may also find you need to occasionally shock the water or add stabilizer.
 This isn’t set it and forget it.
 But many find they can go weeks without needing to do anything, which is awesome.

-What are the best salt water hot tub brands in 2020?
+What are the best salt water hot tub brands?

 The first is the brand Jacuzzi.
 This is the brand that has been used to measure all other brands.
 These hot tubs work for long periods, mostly without issue.